-In India, one of the first questions every new home owner wants answered, is the quality and abundance of water in his new home.
-Your home could have access to water from two sources – water piped in by the municipal board, or water drawn up from the ground, either from conventional wells or bore wells.
+In India, one of the first questions every new homeowner wants to be answered is the quality and abundance of water in his new home.
+Your home could have access to water from two sources – water piped in by the municipal board, or water is drawn up from the ground, either from conventional wells or bore wells.
 Almost every country has a Law in place for clean and pure water.
-Such Laws require its citizens to be provided with water that meets a certain basic minimum standard in clean and pure drinking water.
+Such Laws require its citizens to be provided with water that meets a certain basic minimum standard of clean and pure drinking water.
 A good example is the clean water act passed by the US government, in 1972.

 Pathogen Test Kit

-This will help you detect the amount of oxidising and non-oxidising biocides in your water, and give you an understanding of the amount of microbiological activity in the water available to you.
-This is a field analysis kit, and is usually suitable for homes as well as industrial sites.
+This will help you detect the amount of oxidizing and non-oxidizing biocides in your water, and give you an understanding of the amount of microbiological activity in the water available to you.
+This is a field analysis kit and is usually suitable for homes as well as industrial sites.

-A range of products are available to monitor the amount of corrosion that your water might be causing, on commonly used metals such as steel, aluminium, copper and brass.
+A range of products is available to monitor the amount of corrosion that your water might be causing, on commonly used metals such as steel, aluminum, copper, and brass.

-Test kits are available to analyse water for a broad range of chemical parameters.
-These kits provide a reasonably accurate assessment of the spectrum of chemicals present in the water, and are used not only to assess drinking water, but also to assess the suitability of water for certain industrial purposes.
+Test kits are available to analyze water for a broad range of chemical parameters.
+These kits provide a reasonably accurate assessment of the spectrum of chemicals present in the water and are used not only to assess drinking water but also to assess the suitability of water for certain industrial purposes.

 To test the TDS (Total Dissolved Substances) in your water, pocket TDS meters are available, and similarly, chlorination tests are available to check if the chlorination levels in your water are at acceptable standards.

 While many of these are available at a very low cost, it is important to ensure that you purchase and use high-quality testers, so that there is no compromise in the quality of assessment that is done.

 1. How can I check if my water is good?